hmrc/eu-subsidy-compliance-frontend/encyrpted_email.md

 We always add the email to our MongoDb email store whether it exists or not so self repairs.

 ## CDS workflow
+Once the CDS storage is updated, it diverges, hence it is not a cache.

 ![cds.png](cds.png)

 CDS defers to Sub09 for initial storage population, but after that the data stored potentially branches off from updates from services.